yale-swe/f22-yalenav/README.md

 - Petru Neagu
 - Ali Hafez

-# Development

-To get a sense of how we've organized the code in front- and back-end, be sure to check out the following READMEs 👇
+We wrote this app as part of Yale's Software Engineering class.
+To get a sense of how we've organized the code, be sure to check out the following READMEs 👇

 - [Server](https://github.com/yale-swe/f22-yalenav/tree/main/server#readme)
 - [Client](https://github.com/yale-swe/f22-yalenav/tree/main/client#readme)